Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Partitioned SDP Relaxation

-With the motivating partition of Section \ref{sec: motivating_partition_sdp} now established, we turn our attention from the \textit{form} of an optimal SDP partition to the \textit{coordinate} of an optimal partition.
-In particular, we seek to find the best two-part partition to minimize relaxation error of the SDP.
+With the motivating partition of Section \ref{sec: motivating_partition_sdp} now established, we turn our attention from the \textit{form} of a coordinate-wise worst-case optimal SDP partition to the \textit{coordinate} of such a partition.
+In particular, we seek to find the best branching scheme to minimize relaxation error of the SDP.
 The results of Section \ref{sec: motivating_partition_sdp} suggest using a uniform partition, and in this section we seek to find which coordinate to apply the partitioning to.
-Similar to the LP relaxation, we derive an optimal partitioning scheme by first bounding the relaxation error in the worst-case sense.
+Similar to the LP relaxation, we derive an optimal branching scheme by first bounding the relaxation error in the worst-case sense.